OleHolmNielsen/Niflheim_users/docs/Hardware.rst

   Peak speed: 6500 GFLOPS/node, 442 TFLOPS_ in total for all nodes.

-  The RAM memory is 768 GB (8.0 GB/core) 4800 MHz DDR5 dual-rank memory, 52.2 TB in total for all nodes.
+  The RAM memory is 768 GB_ (8.0 GB_/core) 4800 MHz DDR5 dual-rank memory, 52.2 TB_ in total for all nodes.

-  Each server has a 1.9 TB local NVMe hard disk.
+  Each server has a 1.9 TB_ local NVMe hard disk.

   The network interconnect is **100 Gbit/s** water-cooled `ThinkSystem NVIDIA ConnectX-7 NDR200 InfiniBand QSFP112 Adapters <https://lenovopress.lenovo.com/lp1693-thinksystem-nvidia-connectx-7-ndr200-infiniband-qsfp112-adapters>`_.